angelgar/JAMAPsych_2021_SuicideRiskFactors/README.md

 ### Processing

 The code is divided into two folders.
-The first (Data_Processing) contains all the necessary scripts to process the data into R. There are three scripts in this folder that have to be run in order:
+The first (Data_Processing) contains all the necessary scripts to process the data into R. To execute this script.
+You need to have the raw data files "w1mother.sas7bdat", "w2mother_suicideonly.csv", and "w1w2suicidedata.RData" under the "/Data/Raw_Data" directory.
+There are three scripts in this folder that have to be run in order:

 1. **Script1_GenerateSample_JAMA2021_20220325:** Merges the raw SAS version of the Wave 1 with the suicide variables from Wave 2
 2. **Script2_CaseDefition_JAMA2021_20220325:** Defines the cases for this analysis as detailed in the Methods section of the paper